 Great CDN to speed up your website and reduce server load.

 Imperva’s Incapsula – now FlexProtect – is a multi-purpose product that goes beyond the standard CDN functionalities.
 The platform contains a web application firewall, load balancers, and smart caching options.

 Particularly optimized for security, Incapsula will put an impenetrable wall around your web content.

 Not the easiest

 How do you compete in the modern-day CDN market?
 Fast content distribution?
 Extensive selection of services?
-Affordable pricing?
+Smart edge applications?
 CacheFly has it all.

 The well-rounded CDN solution shines with some high-end features like a multiCDN, hybrid CDN, and image optimization.

 CacheFly is ideal for gaming, reducing lag and overcoming pesky glitches.